More Than Just a Lesson: A Behind-the-Scenes Look at the Life of a Music Instructor

 8. Musicianship - Musical interpretations and “Signature pieces” for each teacher

-This is one of my personal favourite aspects of music teaching, and being a music teacher.
-Music, being a universal language and a form of expression, there are no hard rules or fixed way of performing or playing a piece.
-Even at a professional level, musicians play and interpret pieces differently from one another.
-Things like dynamic, phrasing, speed changes and musical touch can vary and each musician gradually develops their unique style in the realm of musical expression.
+This is one of my personal favourite aspects of music teaching, and of being a music teacher.
+Music, being a universal language and a form of expression, has no hard rules or fixed way of performing or playing a piece.
+Even at a professional level, musicians interpret and perform pieces differently from one another.
+Elements such as dynamics, phrasing, tempo changes, and musical touch can vary greatly, and each musician gradually develops their own unique style within the realm of musical expression.

-As music educators, we understand that different students may have different musical strengths and have a flair in certain genres or musical style.
-Some students love energetic, fast, detached, lively songs, while others may prefer slow, highly emotional pieces with a lot of dynamic ranges and pedal works.
-Some students, enjoy playing fast baroque pieces with interesting musical melodies across the songs while others enjoy jazzed- style, swing rhythms and groovy musical pieces.
-For a typical student going through the formal music syllabus training with ABRSM, TRINITY or other examination boards, they would have had gone through training to perform and explore pieces of various styles, allowing them to understand the differences, develop skills and playing techniques for each style and over time, develop a preference or discover their strengths in one or another.
+As music educators, we understand that different students may have different musical strengths and a natural flair for certain genres or styles.
+Some students enjoy energetic, fast, detached, and lively songs, while others prefer slow, highly emotional pieces with wide dynamic ranges and expressive pedal work.
+Some love fast-paced Baroque pieces with interesting melodic lines, while others gravitate towards jazz-style swing rhythms and groovy pieces.
+For a typical student going through formal music syllabus training with ABRSM, TRINITY, or other examination boards, they would have experienced performing and exploring a variety of styles.
+This exposure allows them to understand differences in musicality, develop playing techniques for each style, and, over time, discover their preferences or strengths in one area or another.

-Every musician had their own unique journey and experiences in playing different musical pieces when they were learning.
-This also means that different music instructors at Key Signature Music School may have various must-teach pieces that are like a form of “Signature Piece” of the teacher.
-My personal favourite and must-teach piano piece is Fur Elise (1st Movement) by Ludwig Van Beethoven, and I find myself enjoying and allowing every one of my students to learn this piece at some point of their musical learning journey.
-Even in a simple piece like this, there are various ways of expression, and I sometimes share with my students the video performance by Lang Lang, who has a unique, slowed and relaxed way of performing Fur Elise.
+Every musician has their own unique journey and experiences in playing different musical pieces throughout their learning.
+This also means that different instructors at Key Signature Music School may have their own “must-teach” pieces — works they believe every student should experience — which become a kind of “Signature Piece” of the teacher.
+My personal favourite and must-teach piano piece is Für Elise (1st Movement) by Ludwig van Beethoven.
+I always find joy in teaching this to my students at some point in their musical journey.
+Even in a simple piece like this, there are countless ways to express it.
+Sometimes, I share with my students a performance by Lang Lang, who interprets Für Elise in a uniquely slowed and relaxed way.

 "The best teachers are those who show you where to look but don’t tell you what to see." – Alexandra K. Trenfor